-- If a region code warning appears when you are using the DVD player, it could be that the DVD-ROM you are trying to play is incompatible with the DVD-ROM drive on your notebook.
-The region code is listed on the packaging of the disc. - ☐ If you hear sound but cannot see a picture, your computer's video resolution may be set too high.
-For best results, change the resolution in the Windows® Control Panel Display to a lower resolution. - If you see a picture but cannot hear any sound, check all of the following: - ☐ Make sure the mute setting is off on your DVD player. - Check the master volume setting of the Volume Control.
+- □ If a region code warning appears when you are using the DVD player, it could be that the DVD-ROM you are trying to play is incompatible with the DVD-ROM drive on your notebook.
+The region code is listed on the packaging of the disc. - □ If you hear sound but cannot see a picture, your computer's video resolution may be set too high.
+For best results, change the resolution in the Windows[®] Control Panel Display to a lower resolution. - □ If you see a picture but cannot hear any sound, check all of the following: - □ Make sure the mute setting is off on your DVD player. - Check the master volume setting of the Volume Control.
 If you have connected speakers externally, check the volume settings of your computer speakers and check the connections between your speakers and the computer. - In the Device Manager, check that the correct drivers are installed properly.
 To display the Device Manager, click Start, and select Control Panel.
 Double-click the System icon.
-On the Hardware tab, click the Device Manager button. - A dirty or damaged disc may cause the computer to 'hang' while it tries to read the disc.
-If necessary, reboot the computer, remove the disc and then check that it is not dirty or damaged. - Check your PG (Parental Guidance) in the DVD software as this might be preventing you from playing certain DVDs when it is activated. - On your computer, the default DVD region code is 2.
-Do not change this setting using the Region Code Change function in Windows®, or using any other software applications.
+On the Hardware tab, click the Device Manager button. - □ A dirty or damaged disc may cause the computer to 'hang' while it tries to read the disc.
+If necessary, reboot the computer, remove the disc and then check that it is not dirty or damaged. - □ Check your PG (Parental Guidance) in the DVD software as this might be preventing you from playing certain DVDs when it is activated. - When you have selected Ultimate Battery Life as a power management profile in PowerPanel, it completely shuts off the power of the optical drive to save some extra power for longer battery life.
+The system can neither read or write from or to the optical drive, moreover the drive does not start spinning at all.
+If you want to use the optical drive, return to Maximum Battery Life (when running on batteries). - On your computer, the default DVD region code is 2.
+Do not change this setting using the Region Code Change function in Windows[®], or using any other software applications.
 System malfunctions originating from the user changing the DVD region code, are beyond the scope of your warranty and will result in service charges for repair.